Leadership Team, Alumni and Founders

 Director of External Affairs

-Maggie is a first-year graduate student in the Biomedical Engineering program and is interested in the field of cancer immunometabolism.
-She is currently still going through rotations, learning the different techniques from the experts that UT Southwestern has to offer.
-Outside of school, Maggie enjoys outdoor activities and exploring new restaurants/food.
-Her ultimate career goal is to start her own biotech company, focusing on nanotechnology; or continuing her research career at a cancer institution.
+Maggie is a second-year graduate student in the Biomedical Engineering program.
+She works in Dr. Jinming Gao's lab, investigating the mechanism in which polySTING, a novel nanoparticle-based STING agonist developed in the Gao lab, fire up non-immunogenic tumors.
+Outside of school, she enjoy outdoor activities and exploring new restaurants/food.
+Maggie's ultimate career goal is to start my own biotech company, focusing on nanotechnology; or continue my research career at a cancer institution.

 Founding Members and Alumni